- American Physical Society Sites

 Governance.
 The Division shall be governed by an Executive Committee, which shall have general charge of the affairs of the Division.

 Composition.
-The Executive Committee shall consist of the Officers of the Division, the most recent Past Chair, the Division Councilor, and six Members-at-Large elected to staggered three-year terms.
+The Executive Committee shall consist of the Officers of the Division, the most recent Past Chair, the Division Councilor, six Members-at-Large elected to staggered three-year terms, and two Early Career Members-at-Large elected to staggered two-year terms.

 Executive Committee Meetings.
 The Executive Committee shall meet at least twice each year.
 One meeting shall be held during the Regular Meeting of the Division, and the other shall be held approximately halfway between Regular Meetings.
-Any member of the Executive Committee unable to attend a meeting may name a nonvoting alternate to represent him or her, subject to the approval of the Chair.
-The Chair of the Division shall preside over the Executive Committee meetings.
+Any member of the Executive Committee unable to attend a meeting may name a nonvoting alternate who is a Division member in good standing to represent him or her, subject to the approval of the Chair.
 A majority of the voting members, including at least two Officers, shall constitute a quorum.

 Nonvoting Members.
 Two members of the Particle Accelerator Conferences (PAC) Organizing Committee (the Conference Chair and the Conference NPSS/IEEE Representative) shall be nonvoting members of the Executive Committee.
+The Editor of the APS-DPB Newsletter, appointed by the APS-DPB Executive Committee for a three year term, shall be a nonvoting member of the Executive Committee.
 The chairs of appointed committees, as outlined in Article VIII of these Bylaws, shall be nonvoting members of the Executive Committee.
 If any nonvoting member is also an elected member of the Executive Committee, such member shall be a voting member of the Executive Committee.

 Officers.
 The Officers of the Division shall be a Chair, a Chair-Elect, a Vice-Chair, and a Secretary-Treasurer.

 Duties of the Chair.
-The Chair shall preside at all meetings of the Executive Committee and Business Sessions of the Division at which his or her attendance is possible.
+The Chair shall have overall responsibility for the operations of the Division and shall preside at all meetings of the Executive Committee and Business Sessions of the Division at which his or her attendance is possible.

 Duties of the Chair-Elect.
 The Chair-Elect shall act in place of the Chair if the latter is unable to perform his or her duties.